Madignano

 Madignano (Cremasco: Madignàa) is a comune (municipality) in the Province of Cremona in the Italian region Lombardy, located about 45 km southeast of Milan and about 35 km northwest of Cremona.
 As of 31 December 2006, it had a population of 2,977 and an area of 10.8 km2.

 The municipality of Madignano contains the frazione (subdivision) Ripalta Vecchia.

 Madignano borders the following municipalities: Castelleone, Crema, Izano, Ripalta Arpina, Ripalta Cremasca.

 Transportation

-Madignano has a railway station on the Treviglio–Cremona line.
+Madignano is served by the Madignano railway station on the Treviglio–Cremona line.